MENU

 Decreased fatigue

-The average FACIT-Fatigue score improved by an average of 7.1 points over the course of the study
+The average FACIT-Fatigue score improved by an average of 7.1 points during the study.
+Scores on the scale range from 0 to 52, with higher scores indicating less fatigue

 There was no observable difference in fatigue between ULTOMIRIS and SOLIRIS after 26 weeks of treatment compared to baseline as measured by the FACIT-Fatigue instrument.
 Patient-reported fatigue may be an underestimation or overestimation, because patients were not blinded to treatment assignment.